-Cha-Ching Fort Collins Gas Prices
+Cha-Ching Fort Collins gas prices

 By Patrick DeHaan, head of petroleum analysis

-Fort Collins gas prices have risen 8.1 cents per gallon in the past week, averaging $2.65/g today, according to GasBuddy’s daily survey of 119 stations.
-Gas prices in Fort Collins are 14.0 cents per gallon higher than a month ago, yet stand 24.7 cents per gallon lower than a year ago.
+Fort Collins gas prices have risen 1.9 cents per gallon in the past week, averaging $2.67/g today, according to GasBuddy’s daily survey of 119 stations.
+Gas prices in Fort Collins are 15.2 cents per gallon higher than a month ago, yet stand 22.5 cents per gallon lower than a year ago.

 Help NFN Grow

-“For the first time in ten weeks the national average has risen, and certainly not just a small increase but a very noticeable rise on the heels of attacks on Saudi Arabia that knocked out 5% of daily oil production,” said Patrick DeHaan, head of petroleum analysis for GasBuddy.
-“While the worst is now behind us, there remain some concerns that could cause oil prices to rise further, including a fairly optimistic timeline from the Saudis that may prove challenging to meet.
-Should timelines be extended, motorists may see additional slight increases.
-Moving forward, expect a week of relative calm after the attacks, but as hurricane season continues to also be active, there are risks that may continue to push gas prices slightly higher in coming weeks before we get clear of such issues.”
+“Oil prices have cooled back off after Saudi Arabia brought a significant portion of oil production and processing back online, helping the national average to begin moving lower again, but don’t tell California- who saw a massive spike of nearly 25 cents per gallon in the last week, fueled by refining issues there,” said Patrick DeHaan, head of petroleum analysis for GasBuddy.
+“While most of the country will likely see prices tip-toe lower as oil prices have moved lower, California will see prices move higher in the week ahead, with increases also possible in those areas that receive their gasoline from California- including Las Vegas.
+Prices in most of California were slightly higher earlier this year, but if they all rise by an additional 10-15 cents they may rival the highest level since 2014.
+Prices there will eventually start following the national average lower, but it may be several weeks before it becomes noticeable.”

-According to GasBuddy price reports, the cheapest station in Fort Collins is priced at $2.42/g today while the most expensive is $2.90/g, a difference of 48.0 cents per gallon.
-The lowest price in the state today is $2.36/g while the highest is $3.61/g, a difference of $1.25/g.
-The cheapest price in the entire country today stands at $1.79/g while the most expensive is $5.99/g, a difference of $4.20/g.
+According to GasBuddy price reports, the cheapest station in Fort Collins is priced at $2.41/g today while the most expensive is $2.90/g, a difference of 49.0 cents per gallon.
+The lowest price in the state today is $2.45/g while the highest is $3.69/g, a difference of $1.24/g.
+The cheapest price in the entire country today stands at $1.89/g while the most expensive is $6.24/g, a difference of $4.35/g.

-The national average price of gasoline has risen 8.5 cents per gallon in the last week, averaging $2.66/g today.
-The national average is up 7.3 cents per gallon from a month ago, yet stands 17.4 cents per gallon lower than a year ago.
+The national average price of gasoline has fallen 1.9 cents per gallon in the last week, averaging $2.64/g today.
+The national average is up 7.0 cents per gallon from a month ago, yet stands 22.4 cents per gallon lower than a year ago.

 Historical gasoline prices in Fort Collins and the national average going back a decade: